SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

     ![](images/BTP.png)

-2. The SAP BTP platform is organized by a global account, one or more subaccounts, if Cloud Foundry is enabled, a Cloud Foundry organization, and one or more spaces.
+2. The SAP BTP platform is organized by a global account and one or more subaccounts.
+If Cloud Foundry is enabled, there is an additional Cloud Foundry organization, plus one or more spaces.

     ![](images/btp-structure.png)